Updated Value-Add Strategies to Rethink the Buy-Fix-Sell Game panel

-Class C properties have been hit hardest by unemployment and non-payment of rent, while Class A properties have thus far been unscathed, although a prolonged period of economic depression could change that.
+Class B and C properties have in some areas been hit harder by unemployment and non-payment of rent, and with the delay in stimulus payments, the situation appears to be getting worse for some.
 The typical Value-Add strategy involves buying up B and C properties and upgrading them, if not to Class A, at least to a higher quality product that attracts higher paying tenants.
-How has the pandemic changed all that, and what is the outlook for the value-add rehab model?
+How has the pandemic changed all that, and what is the outlook for the value-add rehab model in Florida?

-- How are the buyers finding and funding new deals in the Midwest & Chicago today?
+- How are buyers finding and funding new deals today?

 - In what ways has the risk profile of acquiring older properties changed?

 - How has the pandemic affected value-add construction projects?

 - Will we see a wave of distressed selling and, if so, how big will it be?

 - How has the crisis changed the rehab business plan?
 Are social amenities now less valued?

 - Which technologies are being incorporated into newly refurbished properties?